There are hundreds of SWTOR guilds out there to join, but there may come a time when you want to create your own guild in Star Wars: The Old Republic.

 If you’re looking to create a guild just for you and your friends, the process is pretty simple.

 You need to be subscribed, have four people in a group including yourself, and 5,000 credits on hand.
-Then you can head to the fleet and talk to a guild registrar npc to create your guild.
+Then you can head to the fleet and talk to the Guild Registrar to create your guild.
 If you don’t have three of your friends online, you could also ask in general chat for people to temporarily join your guild to help set it up, then kick them out afterwards.

 To invite new characters to your guild, you must both be online at the same time.
-Type “slash G invite”, a space then their character name to invite them to you new guild.
+Type “/ginvite”, a space then their character name to invite them to you new guild.
+You can also have them whisper you and right-click their name.

 Guild Message of the Day